cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

         }
 ```

-A party can vote for a block, if
+A party can consider voting for a block, if

 - the current slot is the first slot in a voting round
 - the party is a member of the voting committee